Market validation

 03

-The evidence is structured into a clear recommendation: go, no-go, or conditional go.
-Without a structured decision brief, companies in attractive markets tend to proceed regardless of mixed signals.
+The decision is structured against the original hypothesis as updated by the evidence.
+The outcome is go, no-go, or a refined hypothesis that triggers another test cycle.
+Without this discipline, companies in attractive markets tend to proceed regardless of mixed signals.

-Validation comes before entry: It determines whether entry should proceed at all, and it shapes the strategy that follows.
-Without a validated case, an entry strategy is premature.
-The right entry decision comes after validation.
+The right entry decision comes after validation: Validation determines whether entry should proceed at all, and it shapes the entry plan that follows.
+Without a validated case, an entry plan is premature.

 China entry planning